Numbers 5 – Separating from Sin

 4. (29-31) Conclusion.

 b.
-The last two matters of purity – in regard to restitution and resolving jealousy – look to make Israel a pure, Promised Land people in their personal relationships.
+The priest shall execute all this law: The last two matters of purity – in regard to restitution and resolving jealousy – look to make Israel a pure, Promised Land people in their personal relationships.
 You can’t be a Promised Land person if your relationships with others stink!
 You must make restitution and get things resolved.